 - Less suitable for larger rooms

+But that's putting the cart before the horse.
+The M-Series sounds amazing, with clear highs and mids for dialog, and precise bass response.
 With support for both virtualized Dolby Atmos and DTS Virtual:X, you may not get quite the jaw-dropping overhead sounds that you'll find with up-firing soundbars like the Arc or the Ambeo, but it's a much more immersive experience than a traditional 5.1 setup.

 Because of its HDMI eARC port, the M-Series can support much higher bandwidth, lossless hi-res audio when connected to a compatible TV.
 An extra HDMI input means that you're not forced to give up an input on your TV.